cogent3/cogent3/doc/cookbook/moltypesequence.rst

    >>> seq = DNAgapped.make_seq('ACG.')

-.. note:: At present, constructing custom moltype causes a change in the moltype for the ``DnaSequence`` class that affects all calls to that class in the process that made the change.
+.. note:: At present, constructing custom moltype causes a change in the moltype.
+IN this instance, for the ``DnaSequence`` class.
+This affects all subsequent calls to that class in the running process that made the change.
 So I'm resetting this attribute now to allow the rest of the documentation to be executed.

 .. doctest::